top of page

 (Manufactured

-Ireland’s legal framework partially tackles “cancel culture” causing economic sabotage.
-The Consumer Protection Act 2007 (Sections 41-63) prohibits unfair commercial practices, potentially addressing deceptive interference.
-The Competition Act 2002 (Sections 4-5) bans anti-competitive behavior, relevant to disruptions like Google’s investment loss.
-The Criminal Justice (Corruption Offences) Act 2018 (Sections 7-10) covers corruption, applicable if interference involves bribery or intimidation.
+Ireland’s legal framework partially tackles “cancel culture”.
+The Consumer Protection Act 2007 (Sections 41-63) prohibits unfair commercial practices, ignoring deceptive interference.
+The Competition Act 2002 (Sections 4-5) bans anti-competitive relevant to disruptions like Google’s investment loss.
+The Criminal Justice (Corruption Offences) Act 2018 (Sections 7-10) covers corruption, applicable if interference involves bribery.
 Employment laws, like the Unfair Dismissals Act 1977, protect individuals but not large-scale economic harm.
 No law explicitly addresses coordinated domestic sabotage.

 The proposed M.D.O.S Act, with €7 million fines and 7 years’ imprisonment, would fill this gap.
-Amending existing laws or enacting M.D.O.S is vital to safeguard Ireland’s economy.
+M.D.O.S is vital to safeguard Ireland’s economy.

 An Bille um Phunt na hÉireann 2025

-Inspired by the 1916 Proclamation’s pledge to Ireland’s sovereignty and prosperity, we propose reintroducing the Irish Punt as a gold-backed dual currency alongside the euro.
+Inspired by the 1916 Proclamation’s pledge to Ireland’s sovereignty and prosperity, we propose reintroducing the Irish Punt as a gold-backed dual currency alongside the Euro.
 The 2008 financial crisis exposed global market fragility, necessitating economic resilience.
-A gold-backed Punt, as championed by David Carroll, ensures domestic stability while retaining the euro for international trade.
+A gold-backed Punt, as championed by David Carroll, ensures domestic stability while retaining the euro.
 The Currency Act 1927 established the Punt, but its obsolescence post-2002 euro adoption, under Regulation EC/974/98, poses challenges.
-The Central Bank Act 1942 aligns the Central Bank with ECB policies, limiting currency issuance.
-EU treaties, like the TFEU, Article 3(4) and Maastricht Treaty 1992, mandate the euro as sole legal tender.
-Poland and Switzerland exemplify practical dual currency systems, with złoty and Swiss franc alongside euro acceptance in tourist areas.
-Reintroducing the Punt requires amending Irish laws and EU treaties, a daunting but achievable goal through a constitutional referendum, reflecting the Proclamation’s call for self-determination.
+The Central Bank Act 1942 aligns the Central Bank with E.C.B policies, limiting currency issuance.
+E.U treaties, like the TFEU, Article 3(4) and Maastricht Treaty 1992, mandate the euro as sole legal tender.
+Poland and Switzerland exemplify practical dual currency systems, with złoty and Swiss franc alongside euro acceptance.
+Reintroducing the Punt requires amending Irish laws and E.U treaties, a daunting but achievable goal through a constitutional referendum, reflecting the Proclamation’s.

 This dual system blends tradition with modern needs, ensuring Ireland’s economic sovereignty and shielding citizens from global volatility.